bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters-tutorial.md

 }
 ```

-The order and names of returned filters should match what is displayed under Category Filters in the control panel.
+The order and names of returned filters should match the filters listed under **Category Filters** in the control panel.

 ![Category Filters](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/contextual-filters-02.png "Category Filters")